Shrinidhi01-jainuniv/java-100dayschallenge/README.md

 📌Day 16: Find the Maximum Element in an Array

 Problem Statement: Write a Java program to find the maximum element in an array.

+📌Day 17: Print a Simple Right-Angled Triangle Pattern of Asterisks

+Problem Statement: Write a Java program to print a simple right-angled triangle pattern of asterisks

+📌Day 17:Print a Hollow Square Pattern of Asterisks

+Problem Statement:Write a Java program to print a hollow square pattern of asterisks.